santwer/Exporter/README.md

 ### Relation Variable with Condition

 It is possible to define Variables which are Related to many Entries.
-Therefore you can reduce it to one relation and get a certain Value in the relation.
+Therefore, you can reduce it to one relation and get a certain Value in the relation.

 It will only select one entry.